keithstellyes/mips-tutorial/chapters/07-guess_the_num.md

 	    li $v0, 30
 	    syscall

-We have the time, now if you look at the table, you'll see we have both low-order time in ``$a0`` and high-order in ``$a1``.
+We have the time stored.
+Look at the table, you'll see we have both low-order time in ``$a0`` and high-order in ``$a1``.
 For our purposes, we will use high-order time for our purposes.
 Before we can use our random number generator, we must first set the seed.
 The number we are going to use as our